National Lacrosse League on television: ESPN and TSN (2022–present)

 For the 2022 season, the NLL reached a new exclusive media rights agreement with ESPN Inc., under which all games will stream on ESPN+ in the United States, and at least 10 will air on an ESPN television channel.
-TSN, a Canadian sports channel minority-owned by ESPN, also returned as the domestic broadcaster of the league in Canada, airing a weekly "game of the week" package on Saturday nights, playoff games, and streaming all other games on its website.
+TSN, a Canadian sports channel minority-owned by ESPN, also returned as the domestic broadcaster of the league in Canada, airing a weekly "game of the week" package on Saturday nights, playoff games, and streaming all other games.
+These games were initially free for TSN subscribers via TV Everywhere authentication or TSN Direct, but began to require a separate TSN+ subscription in the 2024 season.

 After previously depending on individual teams to provide game broadcasts for B/R Live, the league adopted a centralized production model for the majority of games.
 A skeleton crew of commentators, camera operators, and other technical staff are present on-site, while the remainder of the production is based out of one of three hubs in Clifton, Salt Lake City, or Toronto.
-For games televised by TSN, the network employs its own on-site production; both the Toronto hub and TSN games utilize the resources of Dome Productions, which is 50%-owned by TSN.
+For games televised by TSN, the network employs its own on-site production; both the Toronto hub and TSN games utilize the resources of Dome Productions, which is 50%-owned by TSN parent company Bell Media.